junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "I thought someone told me not to go," Cas gives him a look.

 "Okay, I deserve this one."
 Dean rubs the back of his neck, reflecting on the event.
 "I didn't expect that one to be so...
-I don't know, x-man?
+I don't know, X-Man?
 How come he can do those freaking Thor fingers, but you can't?
 And the random teleport?
 And, the way it controlled Ian, it's like some mind control.
 I never see you try that!"

 "I couldn't," Cas admits.
 "It must be something he developed over the years.
-As I read, when we were researching, some vengeful spirit, if their intent is strong enough, can evolve into certain stronger variations.
-Which gives us disadvantage."
+As I read, when we were researching, some vengeful spirits, if their intent is strong enough, can evolve into certain stronger variations.
+Which gives us a disadvantage."

 "More bad news."
 Dean sighs.
 "Alright, what are we gonna do now?
-Following those ghost 101 tutorial again?
+Following that ghost 101 tutorial again?
 First step, if I remember it right, is to figure out what we're dealing with."

 "I have an idea," Cas points at the company logo painted on the wall behind Dean's desk with the year under it.
 "What he wears, the style looks like from about a hundred fifty years ago.
 And the company is the same age.
 He might be in the founder's team.
 We can start from there."

 Dean claps his hand.
 "Finally some luck on our side.
-Yes, this year is the company's one hundred and fifty year anniversary.
-I know they have an archive display gallery, just in this floor.
+Yes, this year is the company's one hundred and fifty-year anniversary.
+I know they have an archive display gallery, just on this floor.
 I bet we can find some hint there."

 "You'll have to find another weapon then, if we go there.
 You lost the poker."
 Cas points out sharply.